Skip to main content

 • Notion AI (included since mid-2025)

 I used the free plan for six months before upgrading.
-The tipping point was the file upload limit — I embed PDFs, screenshots, and meeting recordings in my notes, and 5MB per file was constraining.
+What pushed me over?
+The file upload limit.
+I embed PDFs, screenshots, and meeting recordings in my notes, and 5MB per file got constraining fast.
 The 30-day page history is also valuable insurance against accidental deletions.

 Obsidian

 Obsidian is excellent for people who want local-first, Markdown-based note-taking with powerful linking.
 I seriously considered it.
-The reasons I chose Notion instead: Obsidian lacks built-in databases (you need plugins like Dataview), real-time collaboration is not native, and the mobile app (while improved) is still weaker than Notion's.
-If privacy and local storage are priorities, Obsidian is the better choice.
+Here's why I went with Notion instead: Obsidian lacks built-in databases (you need plugins like Dataview), real-time collaboration isn't native, and the mobile app — while improved — still falls behind Notion's.
+If privacy and local storage are your priorities, though, Obsidian's probably the better choice.

 Logseq

 Logseq's outliner-first approach is brilliant for daily journaling and connecting ideas.
 I used it for a month and loved the graph view.
+Beautiful thing.
 But for task management and structured databases, it falls short compared to Notion.
 Logseq is a fantastic thinking tool; Notion is a better system-building tool.
+Different jobs.

 Linear + Obsidian Combo

 Some developers I know use Linear for task management and Obsidian for notes.
-It is arguably a better combination for pure software development workflows.
-But I prefer having everything in one place, and Notion handles both adequately even if it is not the absolute best at either.
+It's arguably a stronger combination for pure software development workflows.
+But I prefer having everything in one place, and Notion handles both adequately — even if it isn't the absolute best at either individual thing.

 1. Start simple.
-Do not build a 20-database system on day one.
+Don't build a 20-database system on day one.
 Start with tasks and notes.
-Add complexity as you feel friction.
+Add complexity only when you feel friction.

 2. Use templates.
 Create templates for recurring entries — meeting notes, weekly reviews, blog post outlines.
-Templates reduce friction and ensure consistency.
+Templates reduce friction and keep things consistent.

 3. Review weekly.
-A system you do not review becomes a system you do not use.
-The weekly review habit is the backbone of everything.
+A system you don't review becomes a system you don't use.
+Weekly review is the backbone of everything.
+Skip it, and things fall apart within two weeks.
+I've tested this theory multiple times, unfortunately.

-4. Do not over-organize.
-If you spend more time organizing your system than doing actual work, you have gone too far.
-The system should serve you, not the other way around.
+4. Don't over-organize.
+If you spend more time organizing your system than doing actual work, you've gone too far.
+Way too far.

 5. Embrace imperfection.
 My system has messy corners.
 Some databases have inconsistent tags.
-Some notes are unfinished.
-That is fine.
+Some notes are half-finished.
+That's fine.
 A used imperfect system beats an unused perfect one every single time.

 Share